Pratham-Dabhane/Glide/README.md

-# Zapier Debugger & Monitor 🔍⚡
+# Glide — Debug.
+Monitor.
+Automate. 🔍⚡

-A comprehensive SaaS application for monitoring and debugging Zapier workflows with real-time alerts and notifications.
+Glide is a micro‑SaaS for monitoring and debugging automation workflows with real-time alerts and notifications.

 ## 🚀 Features